Track MCP LogoTrack MCP

 bun install

-You get a scaffolded project with CLAUDE.md, Agent Skills, and a src/ tree ready for your tools.
+You get a scaffolded project with CLAUDE.md/AGENTS.md, Agent Skills, plugin metadata (Codex + Claude Code), and a src/ tree ready for your tools.
 Infrastructure — transports, auth, storage, telemetry, lifecycle, linting — lives in node_modules.
 What's left is domain: which APIs to wrap, which workflows to expose.

-Start your coding agent (Claude Code, Codex, Cursor), describe the system you want to expose, and it drives the build.
-The included skills cover the full cycle: setup, design-mcp-server, scaffolding, testing, security-pass, release-and-publish.
+Start your coding agent (i.e. Claude Code, Codex) and describe what you want.
+The agent knows what to do from there.
+The included Agent Skills cover the full cycle: setup, design-mcp-server, scaffolding, testing, security-pass, release-and-publish, maintenance, & more.

 What you get